 - Things to draw with: markers, crayons, pencils and pens (stay away from permanent stuff!)

-- Something to draw on: construction or printer paper, cardboard, paper towel and toilet paper rolls, paper plates
+- Something to draw on: construction or printer paper, cardstock, paper towel and toilet paper rolls, paper plates

-- Adhesives: Liquid glue, glue sticks, glue dots work best
+- Adhesives: Liquid glue (this is also good for slime!), glue sticks and glue dots work best

 - Building materials: clay, pipe cleaners, pom poms, ribbon and popsicle sticks